learn-co-curriculum/flask-sqlalchemy-object-deserialization-technical-lesson/README.md

 class instance from input data formatted as either a dictionary or a JSON-encoded string.

+## Scenario

+You’ve just joined the backend team at a small e-commerce platform.
+Customer and product data often comes in as JSON payloads from the website frontend or third-party integrations.
+However, your Python application needs to work with Python objects — not raw JSON.

+The backend team needs a reliable, validated process to convert incoming JSON or dictionaries into structured, typed Python objects or dictionaries.
+Your task is to learn how to deserialize external data correctly and safely using Marshmallow.

+In production systems, almost all API inputs (e.g., new user signups, order creation) arrive as JSON and must be deserialized before your code can process them.

 ## Tools & Resources

 - [GitHub Repo](https://github.com/learn-co-curriculum/flask-sqlalchemy-object-deserialization-technical-lesson)